samyzaf/pycirc/README.md

     * https://samyzaf.com/pycirc/pycirc.ipynb
       * Save as file and uppload to your Google Colab space.
       * Or simply save to your local drive and load it as a Jupyter notebook
+* This is the first version.
+I will appreciate any comments/fixes/improvement suggestion.